Enterprise Ecommerce in 2025: Platform Consolidation vs. Best of Breed

 The 2025 Reality

-The gap between consolidated platforms and best-of-breed stacks is narrowing.
-Shopify Plus has become our default recommendation for mid-market and growth-stage brands.
+The gap between consolidated platforms and best of breed stacks is narrowing.
+Shopify Plus has become our default recommendation for mid market and growth stage brands.
 SFCC remains the platform for enterprises with genuine complexity and resources to execute.
-Headless commerce has matured from a bleeding-edge approach into a legitimate operational mode — but it's not a default.
+Headless commerce has matured from a bleeding edge approach into a legitimate operational mode, but it's not a default.

-Success depends on honest assessment of your requirements, resources, and risk tolerance — and the discipline to choose the approach that fits your reality, not your aspirations.
+Success depends on honest assessment of your requirements, resources, and risk tolerance, and the discipline to choose the approach that fits your reality, not your aspirations.

 Want to discuss this topic?